What is Thoracic Outlet Syndrome?

 - Pressure on your joints due to obesity

 Treatments for Thoracic Outlet Syndrome involves medications, Physical Therapy, and surgery.
-Our specialists at Optimum Rehab Physical Therapy offices in New York City, Wall Street, Upper East Side, and Astoria are well trained in Physical Therapy and will guide you to a regular fitness and exercise regime that would minimize the problems of Thoracic Outlet Syndrome.
+Our specialists at Optimum Rehab Physical Therapy offices in New York City, Wall Street and Astoria, Queens are well trained in Physical Therapy and will guide you to a regular fitness and exercise regime that would minimize the problems of Thoracic Outlet Syndrome.

 The prevention of Thoracic Outlet Syndrome(TOS) focuses on minimizing compression and trauma to the Thoracic Outlet.
 This can be done by following some method like: